flancia-coop/doc.anagora.org/mohammed-aldhari.md

 thank you flancia ❤
 My plan and my dream is
 learning.
 To learn English fluently and also to study web front-end design.
+I have already studied an introduction to html and css and an insufficient introduction to javascript 😅.
+I have already studied an introduction to html and css and an insufficient introduction to javascript 😅 I am getting ready to travel to India to study there And also to look for a chance to survive
+I am the father of 3 children